chaoss/metrics/5_Value.md

 Activity Metric | Description
 --- | ---
 Development Cost | An estimate of the market cost to develop the functionality of the project.
-See how [OpenHub does it](https://blog.openhub.net/project_codebase_cost/)
+See [OpenHub](https://blog.openhub.net/project_codebase_cost/), for example
 Downloads | Number of downloads of the project Installs | Number of installations of the project Number of active users | Number of "active" users of the project (for some yet-to-be-defined definition of "active")